-As general insurance business encompasses a wide range of different insurance products, a prudent management of risks is fundamental to the Companyos business.
-This safeguards not only the interest of its shareholders but also that of its customers.
+As general insurance business encompasses a wide range of different insurance products, a prudent management of risks is fundamental to the Companys business.
+This safeguards not only the interest of its shareholders but also that of its policyholders.
 The Company has developed a robust underwriting framework to manage its insurance risk exposures and control its underwriting processes, and ensure that all risks accepted meet with its guidelines and standards.

-The Company has put in place processes and internal control systems over its acceptance and renewal of insurance risks, accumulation and concentration of risks and placement of reinsurance.
+The Company has put in place processes and internal control systems over the acceptance, renewal, accumulation and concentration of insurance risks as well as the placement of reinsurance.

 Under the Companyos ERM framework, insurance risk is identified as one of the risk categories of the risk dimension of earnings.
-Through the monitoring and controlling of various risk levers and risk matrices, the Company manages the insurance risks it has accepted and the reinsurance and retention of these risks.
+Through the monitoring and controlling of various risk levers and risk metrics, the Company manages the insurance risks it has accepted and the accumulation, concentration, reinsurance and retention of these risks.